JosephEoff/josepheoff.github.io/_posts/2020-03-27-1-saltlamp-toc.md

 It looks like I'm going to have several posts on the construction of my salt block lamp, and that they're going to be kind of spread out.

-To make it easier to find all the related posts, I've posted this table of contents.
+To make it easier to find all the related posts, I've put together this table of contents.

 I'll add to it as the lamp progresses.